christianwach/comment-tagger/readme.txt

 = 0.1.2 =

-Allow comment authors to assign terms in WP Admin
+Allow comment authors to assign terms in WordPress Admin

 = 0.1.1 =